South Pasadena High School

 READMITTANCE TO SCHOOL AFTER AN ABSENCE

 If a student has been absent, upon returning to school the student must immediately present an absence excuse note, with the student ID # on it, written and signed by the parent/guardian WHOSE SIGNATURE APPEARS ON THE PERSONAL INFORMATION CARD.
-It is no longer necessary to call into the office.
-The attendance office will be open from 7:30 a.m. to 4:00 daily for the purpose of issuing admit forms.
-The admit form is to be signed by each teacher each period.
-If a student fails to bring an absence excuse form, he or she must still get an admit truancy form at the office.
-The form will indicate that the student has been truant.
-The student will have three days to get the truancy cleared without penalty.
-The truancy clearance form should be shown to each teacher so that the student is able to make up missed work.
+The attendance office will be open from 7:30 a.m. to 4:00 daily.
+Students have three days to clear an absence.
+All full day and period absences must be verified.
+Failure to do so may result in Saturday School.
+Each student is responsible for obtaining make-up work.

-Regarding makeup work due to absences: Suspended students MAY be required to do makeup work; it is not an automatic right to have makeup.
+Regarding makeup work due to absences: Suspended students MAY be required to do makeup work within three days of the suspension.
+It is not an automatic right to have makeup work.
 For excused absences, teachers may give equivalent work, not necessarily identical assignments.
 Some work is not able to be made up and may result in diminished academic attainment.
 THUS, ATTENDANCE TO CLASS EACH DAY IS VITAL.

 OBTAINING GROUNDS PERMIT TO LEAVE CAMPUS EARLY